Five biggest issues to watch at Supreme Court as high-profile term ends

 One case involves a high school football coach who was reprimanded for holding postgame prayers on the football field’s 50-yard line.
 Coach Joseph Kennedy sued his Seattle-area school district after it placed him on paid leave for allegedly encouraging students to engage in prayer in violation of school policy.

-Experts said the outcome in the case may hinge on which set of facts prove most persuasive.
+Experts said the outcome in the case may hinge on which set of facts proves most persuasive.

 The second big religious rights clash concerns a challenge to Maine’s so-called sectarian exclusion, a policy that makes K-12 schools with religious instruction ineligible for taxpayer-backed tuition aid.